 - i.
-Put the NECBOX on (Fig. 5) - ii.
-Go to the desktop of the computer and launch the NIC software by double clicking on the icon (Fig. 6).
-(Note: Do not open the NIC software before putting the NECBOX on, as the Bluetooth of the software will search for the NECBOX and if it does not find it the software will hang you will then have to shut down and restart the computer). - iii.
-The NIC software will open (Fig 7) - iv.
-Go to the settings tab (Fig. 8) - v.
-In the settings tab, select the NECBOX you are using (Fig. 9) - vi.
-Go to the ERP protocol tab (Fig. 10) - vii.
-Enter all the data of the child (Fig. 11).
-Please mention where you have placed the electrodes i.e. on the right or left mastoid. - viii.
-Click start experiment (Fig. 12) - ix.
-Go to the EEG tab (Fig. 13) - x.
+Put the NECBOX on (Figure 5). - ii.
+Go to the desktop of the computer and launch the NIC software by double clicking on the icon (Figure 6).
+(Note: Do not open the NIC software before putting the NECBOX on, as the Bluetooth of the software will search for the NECBOX and if it does not find it the software will hang - you will then have to shut down and restart the computer). - iii.
+The NIC software will open (Figure 7). - iv.
+Go to the ERP protocol tab (Figure 8). - v.
+Enter all the data of the child (Figure 9).
+Please mention where you have placed the electrodes i.e. on the right or left mastoid. - vi.
+Click "Start Experiment" (Figure 10). - vii.
+Go to the EEG tab (Figure 11). - viii.
 Make sure all 8 channels are recording.
 If one or two channels are not recording press them so that they make contact with the child's scalp.
 Then recheck whether all 8 channels are recording.
-If the signals do not look correct, please check the reference electrodes to make sure they have not fallen off or are stuck to the child's hair rather than the child's skin it is important that these electrodes are in the right position on the child's mastoid and are in contact completely with the skin. - xi.
-If you need to terminate the experiment prematurely, click 'STOP EXPERIMENT' (Fig. 14) - xii.
-If you do not terminate the experiment, it will run for 10 minutes, you can see how much time has elapsed and how much time is remaining on the software (Fig. 15). - xiii.
-Once the experiment is over (because 10 minutes are up or because you clicked STOP EXPERIMENT) you will be presented with a text box (Fig. 16 a and b) and asked to add 'POST-EEG NOTES'.
+If the signals do not look correct, please check the reference electrodes to make sure they have not fallen off or are stuck to the child's hair rather than the child's skin it is important that these electrodes are in the right position on the child's mastoid and are in contact completely with the skin.

+- ix.
+If you need to terminate the experiment prematurely, click "STOP EXPERIMENT" under the mastoid data entry tab.
+Do not stop recording on the grey right hand column, as this column is not related to the ERP experiment (Figure 11). - x.
+If you do not terminate the experiment, it will run for 10 minutes, you can see how much time has elapsed and how much time is remaining on the software (Figure 13). - xi.
+Once the experiment is over (because 10 minutes are up or because you clicked "STOP EXPERIMENT") you will be presented with a text box (Figure 14 a and b) and asked to add 'POST-EEG NOTES'.
 You will have to type something in this text box otherwise the software will not allow you to proceed with the upload.
 Please include all comments such as 'the child was eating during the assessment', 'the child was crying', 'the mother was talking loudly and the room was noisy'.
 If the assessment was uneventful, please write 'NONE' or 'UNEVENTFUL' in the box.
-Once you type something in, click 'OK' (Fig. 17) - xiv.
-Once you click 'OK' in the text box, an output file will be automatically generated and a pop up box will appear to tell you about this (Fig. 18). - xv.
-The zipped files will be saved in a specific folder location within the NIC program. - xvi.
-Copy the files from this folder. - xvii.
+Once you type something in, click "OK" (Figure 15). - xii.
+Once you click "OK" in the text box, an output file will be automatically generated and a pop up box will appear to tell you about this (Figure 16). - xiii.
+The zipped files will be saved in a specific folder location within the NIC program. - xiv.
+Copy the files from this folder. - xv.
 Go to the dropbox folder called EEG Data Nagpur.
 Inside this open the folder called 'EEG data' → 'Zipped files'.
-Create a folder called 'EEG extracted files dd/mm/yy (add the date)'.
+Create a folder called 'EEG extracted files - dd/mm/yy (add the date)'.
 Paste the zipped files into this folder.
-Please paste ONLY the .zip files and not the .info files (Fig. 19). - xviii.
-Close the software (Fig. 20).
+Please paste ONLY the '.zip' files and not the '.info' files (Figure 17 a to e). - xvi.
+Close the software (Figure 18). - xvii.
+Put the NECBOX off.